-Changing Replicator Log Protection (srlprot) > From Changing Replicator Log Protection (srlprot) > To Outcome of the original state Result after state transition Fail AutoDCM The writes are correctly being throttled, until the Replicator Log is freed of some space.
-The changing of the mode from Fail to AutoDCM cannot guarantee that the DCM logging will be enabled.
-Override AutoDCM The writes are correctly being throttled, until the Replicator Log is freed of some space.
-The changing of the mode from override to AutoDCM cannot guarantee that the DCM logging will be enabled.
-DCM AutoDCM The writes are correctly being throttled, until the Replicator Log is freed of some space.
-The changing of the mode from DCM to AutoDCM cannot guarantee that the DCM logging will be enabled.
+Changing Replicator Log Protection (srlprot) > From Changing Replicator Log Protection (srlprot) > To Outcome of the original state Result after state transition Fail AutoDCM The writes are correctly throttled, until the Replicator Log is freed of some space.
+Changing the mode from Fail to AutoDCM cannot guarantee that the DCM logging is enabled.
+Override AutoDCM The writes are correctly throttled, until the Replicator Log is freed of some space.
+Changing the mode from override to AutoDCM cannot guarantee that the DCM logging is enabled.
+DCM AutoDCM The writes are correctly throttled, until the Replicator Log is freed of some space.
+Changing the mode from DCM to AutoDCM cannot guarantee that the DCM logging is enabled.
+AutoDCM DCM The DCM logging is enabled.
+Since the DCM logging is already enabled, the RLINK (Secondary) is not disconnected.